lorr1/bootleg_data_prep/README.md

 6. Split data.
 This will split data by Wikipedia pages (by default).
 With `--split 10`, 10% of pages will go to test, 10% to dev, and 80% to train.

+*Input*: data from step 5

+*Output*: in `/lfs/raiders8/0/lorr1/sv_data/data/<subfolder_name>/` folder, there will now be train, test, and dev split folders.

 Expected Time: 30 minutes.
 `python3 -m bootleg_data_prep.merge_shuff_split \
     --data_dir /lfs/raiders8/0/lorr1/sv_data/data/wiki_dump \
     --subfolder_name full_wiki \
     --split 10`

 7. Slice data (optional).
 This prepares our data for fast generation of slices that can be used to monitor the model while it's running.
+The prep steps read in all the training data and computes bag of words for each gold type and relation seen and filters by TFIDF (used for affordance slice).
 The final step is the fastest for quick iteration on slice definitions.

+*Input*: data from step 6

+*Output*: in `/lfs/raiders8/0/lorr1/sv_data/data/wiki_dump/<subfolder_name>/entity_dump` folder, there will be a bag of words folder that stores the Marisa Trie for the TFIDF collections.

+Out final step reads in all data and generates slices based on the slice definitions in `utils/slice_definitions.py` and the slice function in `generate_slices.py`.

+*Input*: data from step 6

+*Output*: in `/lfs/raiders8/0/lorr1/sv_data/data/wiki_dump/<subfolder_name>_0_-1_final/` folder, there will now be train, test, and dev files along with slices of dev and test.

-Expected Time: 3 hours.
+Expected Time: 4 hours.
 - `python3 -m bootleg_data_prep.prep_generate_slices_part1 \
     --data_dir /lfs/raiders8/0/lorr1/sv_data/data/wiki_dump \
     --subfolder_name full_wiki \